Choosing Photos To Look Like Film

 3. Adjust the Blacks & Whites Using the Tone Curve

 With Tone Curves in Lightroom, you can adjust the brightness and contrast of an image and gain more control over the tonal range by adjusting the Blacks, Shadows, Mid-Tones, Highlights, or Whites.
-In the Develop module, go to the Tone Curve panel and start with the adjustments.
+In the Develop module, go to the Tone Curve panel and start with the color adjustments.
 To get a more faded and vintage look, take your Blacks up (by dragging the leftmost point in the grid up) and bring your Whites down (by dragging the rightmost point in the grid down).
 These Tone Curve adjustments will reduce the dynamic range of your image, which gives the photo a faded look.

 Related Read: How to Use the Tone Curve in Lightroom